 How do you know if you have an alarm problem?
-This blog includes some descriptions of indicators of an alarm problem, and what you can do if you are...
+Here are indicators of an alarm problem and what you can do if you are experiencing these issues.

 Do I have a problem with my control system?